827 E Market Street Louisville KY 40206 Phone: 502-586-4554 Email: admissions@louisvilleaddictioncenter.com

 Compulsions

-Our Louisville OCD treatment helps clients find healthy coping mechanisms to manage obsessions and compulsions.
+Our Louisville OCD clinic helps clients find healthy coping mechanisms to manage obsessions and compulsions.

-The five most common types of OCD are as follows:
+The five most common types we treat at our OCD clinic in Louisville include:

 1. Organization